Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Main Results

 \begin{Theorem} Assume Assumptions \ref{ass:feature} and \ref{ass: cost function}--\ref{ass: initialization}, $ c_{1} \geq 2c_{1}^{\rm lin}, \rho_{1} \in \left[\frac{\rho_{1}^{\rm lin} + 1}{2}, 1\right), $ and $c_{2}\geq 2c_{2}^{\rm lin} $.
 If $ \ell \lesssim {\frac{(1 - \rho_{1})^{7}(\sigma_{x}\sigma)^{2}}{(c_{1} + c_{2})c_{2}c_{1}^{7}(1 + \Gamma)^{8}D_{0}^{3}}}$ and $ \ell' \lesssim\frac{(1 - \rho_{1})^{8}(\sigma_{x}\sigma)^{2}}{(c_{1} + c_{2})^{2}c_{2}^{2}c_{1}^{16}(1 + \Gamma)^{6}D_{0}^{4}} $, then \begin{enumerate}[(a)] \item there exists a region $\Lambda(\delta) = \curly{K: \norm{K - K^{\rm lin}}_{F} \leq \delta}$ with $\delta \asymp {\frac{(1 - \rho_{1})^{4}\sigma_{x}\sigma}{(c_{1}+c_{2})c_{1}^{6}\Gamma^{2}D_{0}}}$ such that $ \Lambda(\delta) \subset \Omega $ and $ \mcal{C}(K) $ is $ \mu $-strongly-convex and $ h $-smooth in $ \Lambda(\delta) $ with $ \mu = \sigma_{x}\sigma$ and $ h \asymp {\frac{\Gamma^{4}c_{1}^{4}D_{0}^{2}}{(1 - \rho_{1})^{2}}}$; \item the global minimum of $ \mcal{C}(K) $ is achieved at a point $ K^{*} \in \Lambda(\delta/3) $.

 \end{enumerate} \end{Theorem}

 Part (a) of Theorem \ref{thm: landscape} indicates that the cost function $\mcal{C}(K)$ is strongly convex and smooth within a $\delta$-neighborhood of the initializer $K^{\rm lin}$.
 Part~(b) shows that the optimal controller $K^{*}$ lies in a $\delta/3$-neighborhood of the initialization $K^{\rm lin}$.
 Consequently, the cost function is strongly convex and smooth in a region that contains both the initialization $K^{\rm lin}$ and the global optimizer $K^{*}$.
-These facts are crucial in establishing the global convergence of the proposed algorithm.
-The proof of Theorem \ref{thm: landscape} relies on Lemmas \ref{lemma:value_function}--\ref{lemma: bound Sigma_psi} which are detailed in Section \ref{sec: pf of local convexity}.
+These facts are crucial in establishing the global convergence of the proposed algorithm. {We also remark that the bounds derived in Theorem \ref{thm: landscape} are only sufficient conditions and thus can be loose.
+Indeed, our numerical results in Section \ref{sec:experiments} show that the algorithm may still converge even when the Lipschitz constants are larger than the bounds required in Theorem 4.7.} The proof of Theorem \ref{thm: landscape} relies on Lemmas \ref{lemma:value_function}--\ref{lemma: bound Sigma_psi} which are detailed in Section \ref{sec: pf of local convexity}. {Roughly speaking, Assumption \ref{ass:feature} implies $\norm{\nabla^2 \phi} \leq \ell'$ (assuming the second-order derivative exists).
+Consequently, we expect that $\norm{\nabla^2 C(K^*)} \geq \sigma - \ell' > 0$ when $\ell'$ is sufficiently small, which is the key idea for the proof.}

 \begin{proof}[Proof of Theorem \ref{thm: landscape}] We first show that $ \Lambda(\delta) \subset \Omega $ for any $ \delta \leq \min\curly{\frac{1 - \rho_{1}}{2\Gamma c_{1}^{\rm lin}}, \frac{c_{2}^{\rm lin}}{\Gamma}} $.
 Consider the following dynamics for $y_t \in \R^n$: